 KOL Education Foundation is a youth mentoring organization founded in Solano County designed to work with at-risk high school youth to help them develop their academic skills, leadership potential, and to give them financial support.
 The members realized a need in the community to encourage students to pursue a higher education after high school and to do productive activities in the community.
 We have given over $200,000 in scholarship and will continue to support the youth in Solano County.

-A grassroots organization dedicated to assisting those living with mental illness and their families.
+NAMI is a grassroots organization dedicated to assisting those living with mental illness and their families.
 With renowned programs, dedicated volunteers, publications, and online resources, we seek to improve the lives of those affected by mental illness.

-NPP is a Solano Community Foundation program designed to strengthen, develop and serve Solano County nonprofits by enhancing their organization's visibility and providing assistance with development and capacity-building efforts.
+NPP is a Solano Community Foundation program designed to strengthen, develop, and serve Solano County nonprofits by enhancing their organization's visibility and providing assistance with development and capacity-building efforts.

 Founded in 2003, Operation: Care and Comfort (OCC) is an all volunteer organization which supports forward deployed military units with monthly care packages.
-Here at home, OCC supports troops, veterans, military and Gold Star families through two programs- Tickets for Troops and Adopt a Military Family.
+Here at home, OCC supports troops, veterans, military, and Gold Star families through two programs- Tickets for Troops and Adopt a Military Family.
 Fiscally responsible, our overhead is 3% or less.

 This Foundation supports the Reach Out and Read, Tutor.com, and Solano Kids Read, primary programs of the Solano County Library.

 Solano Family & Children's Services is the child care resource & referral agency for Solano County.